-Danville MPO's 2040 LRTP included several expensive capacity-building road projects.
+Danville MPO's 2040 LRTP included several expensive capacitybuilding road projects.
 This included construction of new lane miles and parkways, especially in the western half of the MPO.
-Given the current condition of roadways, capacity received less of an emphasis for project evaluation in the 2045 plan.
+Given the current condition of roadways, capacity should be less of an emphasis for project evaluation in the 2045 plan.